-For my SSB/HF station, I use an Icom IC-718 barefoot at home with the AH-4 autotuner and a 300' wire antenna of stranded 14-ga house wire supported by Hackberry trees or a 31' vertical in an S-9 fiberglass pole.
-During thunderstorm season, a 20-meter dipole in the attic is often used with an MFJ-949E tuner.
+For my SSB/HF station, I use an Icom IC-718 barefoot at home with an Icom AH-4 autotuner and assorted wire antennas supported by Hackberry trees or a 31' vertical in an S-9 fiberglass pole.
+During thunderstorm season, a 20-meter dipole in the attic is used with an MFJ-949E tuner.

-I enjoy operating portable when camping, traveling, etc. where I use an Icom IC-706Mk2G, another AH-4 autotuner and either vehicle battery, solar panels/battery, portable Honda generator or commercial power.
-My antenna is usually the aforementioned stranded 14 ga house wire pulled up by 3/32" black dacron cord over convenient trees, tents, bushes or lamp poles.
-I also have a collapsible 31' vertical that I use with a transportable radial system when time and terrain permit.
+I also enjoy operating portable when camping, traveling, etc. where I use an Icom IC-706Mk2G, an AH-4 autotuner and either vehicle battery, solar panels/battery, portable Honda generator or commercial power.
+My antenna is usually a wire pulled up by black dacron cord over convenient trees, tents, bushes or lamp poles.

-I also like to operate bicycle mobile with an older Icom, a IC-706Mk2, another AH-4 and a 102" stainless steel (CB) whip antenna on the luggage rack.
-I put the control head on the handlebars and plug in my single ear headset/mic and a handlebar-mounted push to talk switch.
-My power source consists of three 9AH SLA batteries hanging from the top tube and a battery booster to provide 100 watt transmit capability for a fair amount of time.
+I have also been known to operate a bicycle mobile station with the IC-706Mk2, autotuner and a stainless steel whip antenna on the luggage rack.
 I don't spend much time on the road, rather confining myself to neighborhood streets or dedicated bike trails.
-Yes, it is heavy and not built for speed, but fun!
-I've had contacts on 15, 17, 20 and 40 meters with stations in Honduras, Trinidad & Tobago, France, Colombia, Canada, and the US, to include an air mobile!
+I've had contacts on 15 through 40 meters with stations in Azores, Colombia, Cuba, France, Honduras, Martinique, Slovakia, Slovenia, Trinidad & Tobago and the US, to include an air mobile!
 I hope to work bike to bike when the opportunity presents itself.